 Nothing is to leave the house of the first day of the year.

-This was a new one on me.
-We have made every effort to keep everything in the house with one exception.
-We chose today to plant our Christmas tree despite the rule listed previously.
+We make every effort to keep everything in the house with one exception: We usually plant our Christmas tree on New Year’s Day.
 We always get a live tree and plant it in the yard.
-I felt that planting it today (along with a charmed stone I had been carrying) would be a great gesture to the earth.
+Planting our Christmas tree instead of throwing one way should be a great gesture to the earth.
 Better Pass.

 Everyone should refrain from using foul language and bad or unlucky words.